Schema-Driven Information Extraction from Heterogeneous Tables: The Benchmark

-\paragraph{arXiv Machine Learning Tables} We create a manually annotated dataset focused on tables from arXiv ML papers, emphasizing numeric cells that are classified into four categories: Experimental Results, Hyper-parameters, Data Statistics, or Other.
-Extraction attributes are pre-defined for the first three categories; for instance, Result records incorporate textual attributes such as \textit{evaluation metric} (e.g., F\textsubscript{1}) and \textit{dataset} (e.g., SQuAD), as shown in Figure~\ref{fig:task}.
-We collect papers from three subfields: Machine Learning, Computer Vision, and Natural Language Processing, and randomly select five tables from each paper (including those in appendices) for budget reasons.\footnote{We limit the paper selection to those published between Oct. and Nov.
-2022 to avoid contamination with GPT-4 (\texttt{0613}) and GPT-3.5, which were trained on data until Sep.
-2021.} We employ computer scientists with ML backgrounds for annotation, and evaluate inter-annotator agreement (IAA) score by calculating Table-F\textsubscript{1} (a metric detailed in Section \ref{sec:eval_metric}) on double-annotated tables, treating one set of annotations as gold labels and the other as predictions.
-This method yields a Table-F\textsubscript{1} score of 96.6 when applying thresholded token-level F\textsubscript{1} for attribute matching.
-For additional information on the ML tables, including predefined attributes and the annotation process, please refer to Appendix \ref{sec:mltab_appendix}.
+\paragraph{arXiv Machine Learning Tables} We create a manually annotated dataset focused on tables from arXiv ML papers, emphasizing numeric cells that are classified into four categories: Results, Hyper-parameters, Data Statistics, or Other.
+Extraction attributes are pre-defined for the first three categories; for instance, result records incorporate textual attributes such as \textit{evaluation metric} (e.g., F\textsubscript{1}) and \textit{dataset} (e.g., SQuAD), as shown in Figure~\ref{fig:task}.
+To avoid data contamination with top models like GPT-4 (\texttt{0613}),\footnote{According to OpenAI \href{https://platform.openai.com/docs/models/gpt-4-turbo-and-gpt-4}{website}, GPT-4 (\texttt{0613}) was trained on data until Sep.
+2021.} we collected papers published after the knowledge cutoff (between October and November 2022) from three subfields: Machine Learning, Computer Vision, and Natural Language Processing.
+Five tables were randomly selected from each paper, including appendices.
+We employ computer scientists with ML backgrounds for annotation, and evaluate inter-annotator agreement (IAA) score by calculating F\textsubscript{1} (see Section \ref{sec:eval_metric} for details) on double-annotated tables, treating one set of annotations as gold labels and the other as predictions.
+This method yields an F\textsubscript{1} score of 96.6 when applying thresholded token-level F\textsubscript{1} for attribute matching.
+For additional information on ML tables, including predefined attributes and the annotation process, please refer to Appendix \ref{sec:mltab_appendix}.

 [1]{$\text{#1}_{50}$} {\subfifty{IC}}